 1.2.
-The importer must also reserve quarantine space at one of the following USDA APHIS quarantine centers:
+The importer must also reserve quarantine space the following USDA APHIS quarantine center:

-New York Animal Import Center (NYAIC) Rock Tavern, New York Telephone: (845) 838-5500
+New York Animal Import Center (NYAIC) Rock Tavern, New York Telephone: (845) 838-5500 VSPSNIC@usda.gov

 - 1.3.
 Alternatively, the quarantine may be completed at a USDA-approved privately owned minimum security quarantine facility for ruminants in compliance with title 9, Code of Federal Regulations, part 93, as amended on January 1, 2015.
-The importer may contact NIES for further information. - 1.4.
+The importer may contact S&P, Live Animal Imports (LAIE@usda.gov) for further information. - 1.4.
+The information provided to obtain an import permit must include: - 1.4.1.
+Both the flock identification number, if imported to a flock, and the premises or location identification number of the flock or other premises to which the animals are imported as listed in the National Scrapie Database. - 1.5.
 An official health certificate is required.
 The official health certificate must be issued by a veterinarian designated by the Ministries for Primary Industries (MPI) and must be endorsed by a MPI veterinarian attesting to the certifications and tests as required in this protocol.